cutthroat78/Language-Learning-Resources/README.md

 # Language Learning Resources
 A repo full of lists of resources to help learn (human) languages

+# This Project is Archived.
+Check my [digital garden](https://sionnach.xyz) for resources and notes on languages and my website: [Sionnach's Anki Deck Collection](placeholder) for Anki decks on languages

 [Github Pages](https://cutthroat78.github.io/Language-Learning-Resources)

 Requests for languages (or cipher/other) can be made using GitHub issues.

 If you have resources or anything else you would like to add, please make a pull request or put them in a GitHub issue